Mitigram/docker-compose-build/README.md

 ### Option `-a` and `BUILD_AGE` Variable

 Specifies the maximum age of the image since creation to decide whether it should be pushed or not.
-This is a safety measure to avoid pushing junk images that would have been built at a prior run of the script, but without the [`-p`](#flag--p-and-build_push-variable) flag.
+This is a safety measure to avoid pushing "junk" images that would have been built at a prior run of the script, but without the [`-p`](#flag--p-and-build_push-variable) flag.
 The default of `1200` seconds should work in most cases, but any negative value will turn this check off, meaning that all relevant images will be pushed, disregarding their age.

+The implementation will **always** check if the destination image (and tag) exists at the remote registry.
+When it does not, and disregarding the specified age, the image will be pushed to ensure its existence.

 ### Option `-i` and `BUILD_INIT_DIR` Variable